verifa/ansible-katas/3-define-an-inventory-file/README.md

 ## Inventory file

-The inventory file is a TOML-file where we can insert our hosts ip-address along with a desired tag or grouping for that host so that we can easily reference it from the playbook.
+The inventory file is where we can insert our hosts ip-address along with a desired tag or grouping for that host so that we can easily reference it from the playbook.
 For all possible inventory options see [here](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html).

 Below is an example inventory file where we have created two groups; `group_1` and `group_2`.
 This file also exists inside our exercise workspace as `hosts`, which is a common naming convention for your inventory file.